 For the past 5 years, SHS has been proactively working with the non-profit organization ‘Get Real’, to educate our boys about inclusivity, acceptance and compassion for others, dispelling stereotypes and combating prejudice against those in the 2SLGBTQ+ community.

 Thank you to Dr. Cambell for hosting our third JEDI workshop.
 Dr. ABC is helping our community to dive deeper into our growth and learning, regarding Justice, Equity, Diversity and Inclusion (JEDI).
-Parents, please click above title to register for upcoming workshops!
+Please click below to register for any upcoming workshops!

 Sterling Hall showed our recognition of the harm the residential school system inflicted on Indigenous children and communities by wearing orange shirts and exploring the history, the impact and the hope for generations to come.

 Faculty and Staff spent a day engaging in professional development to gain new and relevant insights and training in areas such as diversity and inclusion.
 Future PD sessions are already in the works!